ganelson/inform-evolution/proposals/0012-glkkit.md

     For example, command replacement currently sets the I6 array `buffer`.
 But an extension could in theory call `glk_request_line_event` with a different array (I don't know if any do).
 We could make command replacement more rigourous by intercepting calls to `glk_request_line_event` and saving the buffer it was used with, and then use that buffer in the command replacement extension.

-5. Does the following actually allow for UGI to be used at the same time as some formerly GEP-based extensions?
+5. Would this proposal actually allow for UGI to be used at the same time as some formerly GEP-based extensions?
 If not, what would need to change?